emanuelevivoli/awesome-comics-understanding/README.md

       - **IWAIT**: International Workshop on Advanced Image Technology
       - **ISPACS**: Symposium on Intelligent Signal Processing and Communication Systems
       - **SIGCSE**: ACM Technical Symposium on Computer Science Education
-      - **ISM**: IEEE International Symposim in Multimedia
+      - **ISM**: IEEE International Symposium in Multimedia
 </details>

 # How to Contribute 🚀

 You can contribute in two ways:
-1. The easiest is open an Issue and we can discuss if there are missing papers, wrong association or links, or mispelled venues.
+1. The easiest is to open an Issue (see an example in issue #1) and we can discuss if there are missing papers, wrong associations or links, or misspelled venues.
 2. The second one is making a pull request with the implemented changes, following the steps:
    1. Fork this repository and clone it locally.
    2. Create a new branch for your changes: `git checkout -b feature-name`.